Bruce Boxleitner: Television

-Boxleitner is best known for his leading roles in the television series How the West Was Won, Bring 'Em Back Alive, Scarecrow and Mrs. King (with Kate Jackson and Beverly Garland), and Babylon 5 (as John Sheridan in seasons 2–5, 1994–98).
+Boxleitner is known for his leading roles in the television series How the West Was Won, Bring 'Em Back Alive, Scarecrow and Mrs. King (with Kate Jackson and Beverly Garland), and Babylon 5 (as John Sheridan in seasons 2–5, 1991–95).
+Bruce Boxleitner even has Amigas of which the Amiga was used to Make all 5 Seasons 1990 -1995, and the Spinoffs and the Movies of Babylon 5.

 He also starred in The Gambler (as "Billy Montana", alongside Kenny Rogers: 1980, 1983 and 1987) and in such television films as Judith Krantz's Till We Meet Again and Danielle Steel's Zoya.
 In 2005, he co-starred as Captain Martin Duvall in Young Blades.
 He has also starred in several films within the Babylon 5 universe, including Babylon 5: In the Beginning (TV, 1998), Babylon 5: Thirdspace (TV, 1998), Babylon 5: A Call to Arms (TV, 1999), and the direct-to-DVD Babylon 5: The Lost Tales (2007).

 Boxleitner has appeared in many other TV shows, including an appearance in 1973 as Rick Welsh, a University of Minnesota Track Star, in the season four episode, "I Gave at the Office", of The Mary Tyler Moore Show.
 Other appearances include Gunsmoke, including the last episode of its twenty-year run; Tales from the Crypt; Touched by an Angel; The Outer Limits and She Spies.
 In 1982, he played Chase Marshall in the TV film Bare Essence, with Genie Francis.
 He was a member of the cast of Heroes for seasons three and four, playing New York Governor Robert Malden in three episodes.
 He also appears on the television series Chuck as the father of Devon Woodcomb.
 He was in such made-for-television films as The Secret, Hope Ranch, Falling in Love with the Girl Next Door, Pandemic, Sharpshooter and Aces 'n' Eights.

 Boxleitner was a guest-star on NCIS in the fall of 2010.
 He played Vice Admiral C. Clifford Chase, a high-ranking Navy official.
 Boxleitner also lends his voice to the animated version of his iconic character Tron in the animated series Tron: Uprising.
 The series premiered on Disney XD on June 7, 2012.
 He also reprises the character Alan Bradley/Tron from the films Tron and Tron: Legacy.
 From 2013 to 2015, he played Bob Beldon, the owner of the local bed and breakfast, in the Hallmark Channel series Cedar Cove.

-Boxleitner later recurred on Supergirl portraying Baker, the Vice-President of the United States who is later sworn in as the new President after Olivia Marsdin (Lynda Carter) is revealed as an extraterrestrial.
+Boxleitner later recurred on Supergirl portraying Baker, the vice-president of the United States who is later sworn in as the new president after Olivia Marsdin (Lynda Carter) is revealed as an extraterrestrial.
 He gained the role after Brent Spiner stepped down due to a scheduling conflict.

 From 2019, Boxleitner had a recurring role on the Hallmark Movies & Mysteries series of films The Matchmaker Mysteries.